privateprep/coding-space-website/src/pages/experience-levels/half-day-camp.md

 ---
 templateKey: experience-levels
-title: Half-Day Camp
+title: Camp Coding Space
-seo_description: In addition to project-based coding, warm-up activities and challenges, our 3-hour half-day camp includes STEM elective exploration and off-screen hands-on activities.
-Recommended for ages 8+.
+seo_description: Our summer camp is back and better than ever!
+Held from June to August, our in-person camps combine project-based coding, STEM exploration, epic team challenges, field trips, and more.
+Choose an option that fits your schedule and give your child a summer adventure they'll never forget!
 categoryIds:
   - 95
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=95